szymmirr/rhythm-games/README.md

 # Rhythm games list

 Selected rhythm games and their initial release dates in chronological order.
 The general rule for my selection is games where you hit notes and FC songs.
-So a game like Rhythm Heaven, while being an excellent rhythm game, doesn't match the criteria.
+So for example Rhythm Heaven, while being an excellent rhythm game, doesn't match the criteria.

 Different gameplay style = different game.
 This is the reason you can see some games listed more than once (such as Band Hero).